This post may contain affiliate links. See our disclosure policy.

 - Pecans and coconut – It is traditional to have pecans and coconut over top and occasionally in the german chocolate.
 Together, they make the best combination!
 If you need to change the pecans to another type of nuts, that will work too.

-The pie crust is simply a basic pie crust.
+Start with the crust: The pie crust is simply a basic pie crust.
 You can buy a frozen or refrigerated crust or make your own.
+Just don’t use a graham cracker crust for this one, you want a nice pastry like baked pie shell.
+Don’t cook the pie crust, it will cook along with the German Chocolate filling.
 For a perfectly flaky and tasty pie crust, see our Perfect Pie Crust Recipe.
-As good as the pie crust is, the filling is what makes this pie so incredible.

 Frequently Asked Questions